limeiralucas/limeiralucas.github.io/_posts/2021-03-21-neoterm-clear.md

 ---
 layout: post
-title:  "Inception Movie"
+title:  "Add Ctrl+L clear to neoterm in neovim"
-author: john
+author: lucas
-categories: [ Jekyll, tutorial ]
+categories: [ neovim, tutorial ]
-tags: [red, yellow]
+tags: []
-image: assets/images/11.jpg
+image: assets/images/neoterm.jpg
-description: "My review of Inception movie.
-Acting, plot and something else in this short description."
+description: ""
 featured: true
-hidden: true
+hidden: false
-rating: 4.5
 ---

-Review products, books, movies, restaurant and anything you like on your Jekyll blog with Mediumish!
-JSON-LD ready for review property.
+Recently, I'm giving a try to neovim and I've decided to bring everything I can from my workflow to inside of my editor.

 #### How to use?